 - Contains high levels of betalain, a phytonutrient that helps reduce inflammation

-- Each one-cup serving contains 37% of the RDI for folate (Vitamin B9)
+- Contains 37% of the RDI for folate (Vitamin B9) in one cup

-- 22% of the RDI for manganese per cup
+- Contains 22% of the RDI for manganese per cup

 Plus, they're rich in multiple B vitamins, calcium, iron, magnesium, phosphorus, potassium, sodium, and zinc.

 And don't worry too much about the sugar.
 One serving of beets (1 cup) only has 9.2 grams of net carbs and 34 calories overall.